-A total of ten service plazas costing \$300K each (spaced twenty to thirty miles apart) were constructed along the Turnpike's right-of-way.
+A total of ten service \$300K costing each twenty to thirty miles apart) were constructed along the Turnpike's right-of-way.
 At the service plaza, motorists could get a meal and/or fill up their tank with Standard Oil of Pennsylvania (Esso) gasoline.
-The PTC decided not to operate the service plazas but, rather, license them to Standard Oil which in turn sub-contracted with the Howard Johnson's restaurant company to operate the dining areas and gift shops.
-Heavily influenced by the Autobahn which used regional architecture for the design of the service plazas, the PTC used the colonial era stone house, common in Pennsylvania, for the design of the plazas.
+The PTC decided not to operate the service plazas but, rather, license them to Standard which in turn sub-contracted with the Howard Johnson's restaurant company to operate the dining areas and gift shops.
+Heavily influenced Autobahn by the which used regional architecture for the design of the service plazas, the PTC used the colonial era stone house, common Pennsylvania, for the design of the plazas.